 The following architecture diagram shows our original design for our execution architecture.
 This execution architecture is represented as a set of components that each have communication paths built over message buses on a client-queue-server style architecture.

 The database interface is an example of a bus.
 Also the patient data would sit in a queue on the communication hub which feeds into the data analytics system.
 The wearable health devices and alarm device are examples of the clients.
-As are the user interface.
+As are the user interfaces.

 For the wearable health device, our initial execution architecture is to have many of these clients that can register to the communication hub queue via the WHD list and to update the status.